storagebits/KISSS/README.md

 Now you understand why I needed some automations to accomplish this task :-)

 My goal was to capture those 10'000 slides.
 First to keep all those memories in a safe place and also to have an easy and confortable way to watch them.
 Resulting scan quality is beyond my expectations.
+Far more than acceptable for display, maybe not enough for print.
+It depends of many factors.
 With this DIY scanner It takes about 3 minutes to scan a 50 slides's rack.
 With some optimizations (like working exclusively in RAM) it could even take a single minute.

 # Hardware components
  - **Slide projector with wired remote**